Eldalie/DataViz/ProcessBook.md

 ## Data analysis

 The Million Song Dataset with its abundant and detailed features for each song is such an incredible source for data treatment.
-In our case, we had to do some a fair bit of data analysis to understand its nature in order to grasp the potential for a visualization.
+In our case, we had to do a fair bit of data analysis to understand its nature in order to grasp the potential for a visualization.
-The full dataset is available in the cluster of the EPFL so we had to write a script to retrieve all the important features that would have meaning for our visualization.
+The full dataset is available in the cluster of the EPFL so we had to write a script (GetData.py) to retrieve all the important features that would have meaning for our visualization.
 For example, features like the BPM, segments_loudness_start that are more focused toward music analysis were left off to save some computation time and memory.
 (The whole Million Song Dataset is 280 GB in size).
 Because our visualization is based on the map and on a streamgraph, the location of the artist and the year of the song release is mandatory.
-Those two requirements .

-It leaves us with around 32 000 songs with the following criteria:
+On top of that, we filtered every song according to those criteria:

        - Year of release
        - Artist name
        - Artist term with at least one rock genre